- What is the actual market value of my property?

 What is an Equalization Order?

 In odd numbered years, the Iowa Department of Revenue compares the Assessor's complete assessment roll, called an abstract, to a sales ratio study of properties sold within that county over the past year.
 All arms-length transactions are considered for this sales ratio study.
-If the assessment (by property class) is 3% or more above or below the sales ratio study's median value, the Department of Revenue will decrease or increase assessments to compensate for the difference.
+If the assessment (by property class) is 5% or more above or below the sales ratio study's median value, the Department of Revenue will decrease or increase assessments to compensate for the difference.
 Equalization occurs on an entire class of property, not on an individual property.
-Residential and commercial classes of property are subject to equalization orders, agricultural and industrial classes are not.
+Residential, agricultural, and commercial classes of property are subject to equalization orders, while industrial class is not.
 Equalization occurs on an assessing jurisdiction basis, not on a statewide basis.